 Destination Ogden and the Ogden Valley: A Whole Other Utah

-Three Resorts, 10,500+ Skiable Acres:
+Three Resorts, 11,600+ Skiable Acres:

-Play in 450 inches of The Greatest Snow on Earth at Ogden's three nearby resorts, including Snowbasin, Powder Mountain, and Nordic Valley.
-All three of these Ogden ski resorts welcome both skiers and snowboarders and public transit is available from downtown Ogden.
+Play in 450 inches of The Greatest Snow on EarthⓇ at Ogden's three nearby resorts, including Snowbasin, Powder Mountain, and Nordic Valley.
+All three of these Ogden Valley ski resorts welcome both skiers and snowboarders, and public transit is available from downtown Ogden.

-Powder Mountain: The largest of the three Ogden ski resorts offers prime powder stashes on this sprawling mountainscape with 7,000 acres of skiable terrain.
-This resort averages around 500 inches of The Greatest Snow on Earth each year.
+The largest of the three Ogden ski resorts offers prime powder stashes on this sprawling mountainscape with 8,400 acres of skiable terrain.
+This resort averages around 500 inches of The Greatest Snow on EarthⓇ each year.
 Skiers relish in the sidecountry and backcountry acres in addition to the groomed slopes.
-Take one of the snowcat tours to access more acreage, including the Powder Country Shuttle, Lightning Ridge Snowcat Ride, Snowcat Powder Safari, and the DMI/Wolf Canyon Tour.
+Take laps on the snowcat to access Raintree and Lightning Ridge or one of the snowcat tours including the Powder Country Shuttle, Snowcat Powder Safari, and the DMI/Wolf Canyon Tour to access even more acreage.
 Tricksters will enjoy two terrain parks and a half pipe, and the 144 runs feature something for everyone with 25 percent beginner runs, 40 percent intermediate-level, and 35 percent reserved for advanced and expert skiers and boarders.

 Where to Stay:

 Ogden offers a wide range of lodging options close to the slopes for any atmosphere and budget.
 The City of Ogden makes a great basecamp for skiing adventures and offers dozens of options for accommodations, ranging from boutique bed-and-breakfasts to family-friendly hotels.